Liechtenstein DescriptionEstablished within the Holy Roman Empire in 1719, Liechtenstein became a sovereign state in 1806.

 Liechtenstein is well-known as a strong industrialized land and tax haven for banks and investment companies, and in 2008 a series of tax investigations began after the governments of other countries speculated that their citizens were evading tax obligations by banking in the country.

-Following this ordeal, in 2009, Liechtenstein signed agreements to share financial information with many countries, including the United States
+Following this ordeal, in 2009, Liechtenstein signed agreements to share financial information with many countries, including the United States, United Kingdom, and Germany.

 Aside from its tax haven status, Liechtenstein is also a well known Alpine skiing destination, and is home to many museums and castles, including the famed Vaduz Castle in which the Prince of Liechtenstein resides.